Scholarships awarded should be scholarships paid - #WhyNotWaterloo?

 The common thread in these stories is that UW's pay practices often lead to sudden and unexpected funding/pay cuts or delays for TAs, RAs, and Sessionals, causing people immense confusion, stress, and frustration, on top of significant financial strain.
 Workers tell us how they’ve had to spend hours trying to track down information about out why the cuts are happening, if they should be, and what (if anything) they can do about it (often: very little).
 They explain how in their search for answers they’re met with a veritable maze of opaque, overlapping, contradictory, or missing workplace standards/policies; insufficient tracking or attention to the details of funding packages; lack of proper communication; no single place to get help; and ultimately an inability or unwillingness by anyone at UW to acknowledge the issue is real, take full responsibility for it happening, commit to finding an appropriate solution, and provide reassurance it won't happen again.

-This abdication of responsibility discourages workers from speaking up, disadvantages those with less ability or resources to self-advocate, and puts implicit pressure on you to think that everyone else is happy, so the problem is unique to you, not something systemic or widespread.
+This abdication of responsibility discourages workers from speaking up, disadvantages those with less ability, privilege, or resources to self-advocate, and puts implicit pressure on individuals to think that everyone else is happy, so the problem is unique to them, not something systemic or widespread.
 It pushes you to give up and accept the status quo, even if it means not receiving money you may be rightfully owed.

 Clearly, the status quo is unacceptable.
 Scholarships awarded should be scholarships paid.
 At other universities students get to keep their scholarship pay regardless of their work, and it should be this way at Waterloo too.
 Only by forming a union of you and your co-workers can you enforce your rights, gain long-overdue industry-standard protections you deserve, and hold the university to account now and into the future.

 Protect your pay raise from university clawbacks.
 Ensure that your real take-home pay increases along with the cost of living and is commensurate with the effort and hours you put into your work.
-Sign a card today.
+Sign your union card today.